chulminy/AE_ENVE_GEOE_121/doc/Quiz2_W22_Feedback_Answer.md

 ![](img/q2_graph3.png)

 ## Overview
-Overall, things were going along nicely up to this time.
+Overall, things were going along nicely.
 The survey results are very similar to the ones in Quiz 1.
 Although Quiz 2 was the first in-person quiz, it has done so well.
 Again, our teaching team is really sorry about our mistake on the problem 1 in Q2.
 All students will receive 15 points regardless of their answers.

 Our teaching team will reflect your feedback and update our course and upcoming quizzes.